 Has your dog started to smell?
 That’s usually a pretty good sign that they’re overdue for a wash.
 It doesn’t have to go that far, so here’s how you can work out a bathing roster going ahead.

-Most healthy dogs will benefit from having a bath on a fortnightly basis.
+Whether you’re washing them at home or at one of our Petbarn DIY Dog Wash units, most healthy dogs will benefit from having a bath on a fortnightly basis.
 Obviously there’s room to move here, as all dogs differ in age, activity and fur types.
 So here are a few factors to take into consideration.

 Dogs with oily coats, such as Basset Hounds, should be washed every week.
 On the other hand breeds with water repellent coats such as Golden Retrievers require less washing.
 The same goes for dogs with thick coats – like Malamutes – who benefit more from being frequently groomed instead.